 Many Australians don’t have any emergency savings goals

-According to a survey by AMP Bank, one in five Australians aren’t saving any of their monthly income and have less than $250 in the bank.
-Meanwhile, a separate study conducted by Deloitte and Compare the Market revealed that 13.4 million (or 68% of Australians) don’t have a sufficient rainy day account to cover an income interruption of three months.
+According to a 2021 report from ME Bank, 18% of Australians had less than $1000 in cash savings in their rainy day account, with 44% of that sample size having $100 or less.
+Meanwhile, according to a a separate study conducted by Deloitte and Compare the Market revealed that 13.4 million (or 68% of Australians) don’t have a sufficient rainy day account to cover an income interruption of three months.

 We live in one of the richest countries in the world, so how did this happen?

 “A lot of people think of their personal finances in terms of cash-flow,” explains MyBudget founder and finance expert Tammy Barton.
 “They look at their bank statement or credit card bill at the end of month to see if more money came in than went out.
 But to protect yourself from what-ifs and to really get ahead, you can’t plan by looking in the rear-view mirror.
 You need the right tools to help you plan forward.”

 How much money do I need in my emergency fund?

 Tammy advises that there are no rules as to how big your safety net needs to be, but there are some rough guidelines for your emergency savings goal.

 If you have existing debts – especially a high interest personal loan or credit card debt – paying off that debt should take priority over saving.
 But this doesn’t mean you should have no emergency savings at all.

 “Even if you have credit card debt, I would recommend saving up $1000 cash in the bank.
 This will give you savings to fall back on and won’t have to rely on your credit card in an emergency,” says Tammy.

 Tammy continues, “Meanwhile, throw all your spare cash at your high interest debts to pay them off as fast as you can.
 Once they’re eliminated, then you can grow your emergency fund even more.”